OoNascimentoOo/OoNascimentoOo/README.md

 ## I'm Luan Nascimento
 - *I live in :brazil:, northeast :sunglasses::sunrise:*
 - *I have been working on Halvernyx Informatica as Web Developer :computer:*
-- *I have been learning more about Computer Network :sparkling_heart:*
+- *I have been learning more about Computer Networking :sparkling_heart:*

 ## Connect with me:
 <a href="https://www.linkedin.com/in/luan-nascimento/" target="_blank">